Key Points

 Debrief 2

-Conduct a quick retrospective to discuss what went well and what could be improved.
+Conduct a quick retrospective to discuss what went well and what needs improvement.
 The next slides will cover the following topics:

 • Raise the problem of an unlevelled process (some people working full time while others are waiting)